Call for Applications!

 • An optional letter of recommendation, which speaks to the quality of work and commitment to the project and/or health reporting.
 Please do not include letters from friends/family.
 Not submitting a letter of recommendation will not affect your application review.

-Selection Criteria
+Selection criteria

 Fellowship Deliverables

-Long-form story: Selected applicants will write/produce a multi-part series, or long-form story (min 2,000 words or comparable air time) based on original research and reporting.
-Applicants will submit a proposal outlining their project along with a proposed timeline.
+One long-form story: Selected applicants agree to publish/produce a multi-part series, or long-form story (min 2,000 words or comparable air time) based on original research and reporting.
+The long-form reporting project must be completed by July 31, 2026, and published or aired by August 31, 2026.

-The application deadline is 5p.m., December 6, 2024.
+The application deadline is December 5, 2025 at 5 p.m.
+ET.

 Questions?
-Contact Liz Seegert, project director, liz@jaws.org
+Contact Liz Seegert, project director, at liz@jaws.org

 About The Commonwealth Fund